Transcript of How Walking Helps to End Bladder Cancer with Rebecca Yannopoulos

 Rebecca Yannopoulos:

 Sure.
-So you can reach me at walk@bcan.org, which is walk@bcan.org.
+So you can reach me at [email protected], which is [email protected].

 Rick Bangs: